District/Travel Participation

 The coaches do not rank their own child during this process so that they do not have an unfair influence on their own child's selection to a team.
 All coaches rank players independently and do not share their rankings with one another.
 Each coach's rank has equal weight.
 When the rankings are done, all sheets go to the player agent without any of the other coaches seeing the rankings.

-The combined rankings from all coaches are compiled by the player agent by adding all of the individual coach rankings for that player and dividing by the number of coaches.
-Using the example above, if Tom was ranked number one on 3 of the 4 coaches' sheets and number 2 on the other coach's sheet, Tom would have a score 1.25.
+The combined rankings from all coaches are compiled by the player agent by adding allthe individual coach rankings for that player and dividing by the number of coaches.
+Using the example above, if Tom was ranked number one on 3 of the 4 coaches' sheets and number 2 on the other coach's sheet, Tom would have a score of 1.25.
 If Travis was number 5 on 2 of the coach's rankings and 4 on the other 2 coaches rankings, he would have a score of 4.5.
 After all the player rankings are calculated, they are each given a score, lowest being the number one ranked player all the way up to the last player who has the highest score.

 The top 10 players in the combined rankings are automatically selected for the team.
-A head coach will be selected from that group of players based on previous experience coaching a district/ travel team, availability and willingness to manage the team throughout the year, and final approval from the Executive Team.
+A head coach will usually be selected from that group of players based on previous experience coaching a district/ travel team, availability and willingness to manage the team throughout the year, and final approval from the Executive Team.
 In some cases, the league may look outside the Top 10 selected players for a coach.
 The selected coach of the new team will be given a list of the next 5 players in the rankings (players 11-15 in no particular order) and will make a recommendation on which player(s) would be the best fit for the team based on overall skill or the need to fill a position.
 The baseball executive board (President, VP of Baseball, Baseball Player Agent) or softball executive board (President, VP of Softball, Softball Player Agent) will make the final decision on players to be added to the baseball or softball team, respectively, and will take the recommendations of the coach into account during the process.
 If one of the executive board members listed above has a child being considered in the 11-15 rankings for a division, then that board member will be recused from participating in that decision.
 Teams will be announced via our website 7-10 days after evaluation.

 Please direct all questions concerning these evaluations to Pete Snyder (Softball) or Keith Bracht (Baseball).

-Introduction to District/Travel Play
+Introduction to Tournament Play

 Traditionally, Lower Perk has entered teams into a number of Little League sanctioned tournaments.
 A tournament is typically held for each age group above 9 years old.
 The tournaments in which Lower Perk typically participates in are:

 The International Tournament: This tournament culminates in the Little League World Series in Williamsport.
 The team selected represents the best of Lower Perk.
-Traditionally this team is comprised of primarily 12 year olds.
+Traditionally, this team is comprised of primarily 12-year-olds.

-The 11 Year Old International Tournament: This is an International tournament.
-LPLL will send its "11 Year Old" team to this tournament.
+The 11-Year-Old International Tournament: This is an International tournament.
+LPLL will send its "11-Year-Old" team to this tournament.

 The Kline Tournament: This is a District-wide tournament.
-LPLL will send a "12 Year Old" team (which may also include 11 year olds).
+LPLL will send a "12-Year-Old" team (which may also include 11-year-olds).

 The Al Patton Tournament: This is a State-wide tournament.
-Traditionally this team is comprised of 10 year olds.
+Traditionally this team is comprised of 10-year-olds.

-The 9 Year Old All Star Invitational: This is a District-wide tournament.
+The 9-Year-Old All Star Invitational: This is a District-wide tournament.
 LPLL typically sends a single team at this age level.

 The Major League Team Tournament (formerly the "Bob Jones Major League Team Tournament"): This is a District wide tournament.
 Traditionally, the first and second place teams of the Major Leagues are sent to this tournament (as the playoff schedules allow).